Frequently Asked Questions

 Q: How will this petition be used?
 And what will happen with the names of those who have signed?

 A: The data collected by this effort may be used to advocate for food aid to be let into Gaza and for the immediate end to the Israeli government’s aid blockade.
-The aggregate number of signers will be publicized, publicly available, and regularly updated, and will be lifted up in advocacy efforts (press outreach, meetings with electeds, etc).
+Your email address will only be used to contact you in direct relation to this campaign.
+You will not be added to the email list of any organization.
+The aggregate number of signers will be publicized, publicly available, and regularly updated, and will be lifted up in advocacy efforts (press outreach, meetings with elected officials, etc).
 There will likely be significant ad buy in public spaces across the United States.
 Certain signers (ie. who live in certain congressional districts) may also be invited to engage in advocacy.
 Advocacy may also include bringing the petition to Jewish institutions to ask them to sign on.

 Q: How is this effort being funded?